ztzhu1/CS144-F21/README.md

 </div>

 ## Lab4 - TCPConnection
 It's the most difficult part of all the labs.
 There are a lot of corner cases.
 I feel a little ashamed (though as some people pointed out, it may be unnecessary) because I used _test case oriented programming_ to complete some parts of code.
 Besides, I realized the advantage of _defensive programming_.
-Use `assert` as many as possible can help us find the problems earlier.
+Use `assert` as much as possible can help us find the problems earlier.

 I have some questions on the test.
 I can't pass tcp_ipv4 tests on my Ubuntu, all because of timeout, but other tests are fine.
 And I can pass all the tests on my WSL, except CS144 version of webget.
 Again, it's because of timeout.
 I believe it's not caused by my implementation because I passed all the tests.
 But I haven't figured out what goes wrong.